-• Rep. Dwight Evans (D-Philadelphia).
+Lump-sum withdrawal: TBD.
+(Patriot News, December 21, 2010) • Rep. Dwight Evans (D-Philadelphia).
 Mr. Evans voted for the raise, then voted to repeal the raise, and still took the money.

-Please raise my taxes: "At the news conference, House Appropriations Chairman Dwight Evans (D., Phila.) refused several times to say how many House Democrats he believed supported the tax hike after the governor made his sales pitch.

-"It's a process. . . .
-We are going to keep working on it until we have" the required votes, said Evans, who was among the first to suggest a tax increase was a necessity.
-(Philadelphia Inquirer, June 23, 2009)

-Update: Promoted to Chairman of House Appropriations Committee.

-• Rep. Robert Flick (R-Chester).
+Per Diems 2009: \$16,720.

+Travel log 2009: "Rep. Dwight Evans, D-Philadelphia, reported \$670 from the Philadelphia Eagles for transportation, hotel accommodations, dinner and tickets to see the team take on the Dallas Cowboys in Texas."
+"Evans also received two free \$1,000 tickets from the Philadelphia Orchestra for a "white-tie celebration," two \$1,500 tickets for the Philadelphia National Museum of American Jewish History's opening gala, and \$915 from the Pew Center for the States to attend a "fiscal leader seminar" in Phoenix" ("Pa. lawmakers report \$150 K-plus in freebies," by Marl Scolforo, Associated Press, May 4, 2011 .)
+Update: Former Chairman of House Appropriations Committee, lost his bid to become Democratic Chairman of the Committee in November, 2010. • Rep. Robert Flick (R-Chester).
 Mr. Flick voted for the pay raise and kept the "unvouchered expenses."
 Monthly pension & approximate lump-sum withdrawal: \$3,183 (\$107,000).
-(The Associated Press, February 8, 2007)

-• Rep. Teresa Forcier (R-Crawford).
+(The Associated Press, February 8, 2007) Update: Retired with a "pension bounce." • Rep. Teresa Forcier (R-Crawford).
 Voted 'no' on the pay-raise bill but accepted the "unvouchered expenses."
 RockTheCapital.org spoke with her staff on May 3, 2006, and is still awaiting staff response on repayment terms.
 On March 3, 2006, Rep. Forcier stated she would not violate the privacy of the three dozen charities [to which] she gave \$5,400.
 "This is a reversal of her [previous] decision to release the information."
-(Meadeville Tribune, March 3, 2006ß)

-Monthly pension & approximate lump-sum withdrawal: \$2,768 (\$84,000).
-(The Associated Press, February 8, 2007)

-Update: Rep. Forcier was defeated in the primary, retired with a "pension bounce," but "declined comment" on her current status.
-(Sources: Patriot-News and The Associated Press)

-• Rep. Rick Geist (R-Blair).
+(Meadeville Tribune, March 3, 2006ß) Monthly pension & approximate lump-sum withdrawal: \$2,768 (\$84,000).
+(The Associated Press, February 8, 2007) Update: Rep. Forcier was defeated in the primary, retired with a "pension bounce," but "declined comment" on her current status.
+(Sources: Patriot-News and The Associated Press) • Rep. Rick Geist (R-Blair).
 Mr. Geist voted for the pay raise and accepted "unvouchered expenses."
 In a meeting with John McGinnis in Altoona, on February 27, 2006, "Mr. Geist insisted that taking 'unvouchered expenses' in anticipation of the pay raise was proper.
 When asked, 'Why did you return the money?"
 (We've been told he has returned the unvouchered expenses), his answer was unclear.
 He intimated that he gave the money to his church before he had actually taken it from the taxpayers."
 PSAs 2005: Mr. Geist spent \$38,960 from March through September and November on tax forms, web site development, "Capital information," "Adopt-A-Highway," tourism, district office, tutoring program, and hunting.
 PSAs 2006: Mr. Geist spent \$22,400 from January to February and June and July and November on "Entrepreneurial Guides," tax forms, military family relief, and ID theft.
+Per Diems 2009: \$27,354.

-Update: Minority Chair of the Transportation and the Committee on Committees.
+Update: Majority Chair of the Transportation and the Committee on Committees.